January Term Programs

 Passports

-Students participating in an international off-campus program must submit a new, readable photocopy of their passport to the Office of Global Education to complete the application.
-Passports must have an expiration date of July 1, 2023 or later.
+Students participating in an international off-campus program must submit a new, readable photocopy of their passport to the Center for Global Education to complete the application.
+Passports must have an expiration date of July 1, 2025 or later.

-If a student does not have a passport or will need to renew it, she or he should review the procedures on the U.S. Department of State website and apply early, as requests may take up to three months to process.
+If a student does not have a passport or will need to renew it, they should review the procedures on the U.S. Department of State website and apply early, as requests may take up to three months to process.

 Please note: Passport information is often required for the booking of international travel arrangements, so it is imperative that students submit their passport information in a timely manner.
 Failure to do so may result in ineligibility.